Higher Education Academic Credit Transfer Procedure

 2. Place a copy of the rescission outcome on the student’s file.

-1. Prior to commencing study at another university in Australia as part of their course students must complete the Application for Cross Institutional Study (Outbound) form, (see Forms section below), and obtain approval for the requested study.
+1. Prior to commencing study at another university in Australia as part of their course students must complete the Application for Cross Institutional Study (Outbound) form, (see Forms section below), provide a unit description, and obtain approval for the requested study.

 2. Students who complete units (subjects) at other institutions without prior approval, may not be eligible for credit.

-3. Students will be notified of the outcome of their application for cross institutional studies in writing.
+3. Students will be notified of the outcome of their application for cross institutional studies in writing by Student Administration/PQAS.
 Once approval has been granted, students will be issued with a cross-institutional studies notification, which includes the name of the host institution and the equivalent units being studied.

 Activity